alexisbenitez/alexisbenitez.github.io/_posts/2021-04-14-hacker-rank.md

 <h2>Solution:</h2>

 For this challenge I divide the problem into two parts.
 In order to transpose the table we first need to create another table with a subquery, checking professions row by row.
-This will return a table with one value (name) per row, other colums will be NULL, plus the count of that profession at the very end, named ROW_NUM.
+This will return a table with one value (name) per row; other colums will be NULL, plus the count of that profession at the very end, named ROW_NUM.
-<br><br>
-Once executed this subquery and stored as TEMP, we use GROUP BY ROW_NUM.
-This, combined with the aggregation functions we used at the beggining, will return the expected table.
-I used MIN but could have been any aggregation, since only action needed here is to take the names out of the NULLs.
-<br><br>

 ```sql
 SET @d = 0, @p = 0, @s = 0, @a = 0;
 SELECT MIN(DOCTOR_NAMES), MIN(PROFESSOR_NAMES), MIN(SINGER_NAMES), MIN(ACTOR_NAMES)